zpgallegos/zavant/dbt/README.md

 ```

 The presentation layer consumes semantic metrics rather than rebuilding
 formulas in charts.
-Player and team entities make the same descriptive
+Player, player-season, and team entities make the same
-dimensions available across the supported fact families.
+descriptive dimensions available across the supported fact families.
+The
+player-season entity exposes baseball age using the June 30 season-age
+convention without copying the calculation into each fact.

 ## Business grains